deviance

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of deviance But this doesn’t erase their gender deviance, merely complicates it.
+Recent Examples of deviance This shift undermines the association of cannabis with criminality or deviance.
+Tribune Content Agency, Mercury News, 15 Apr.
+2025 But this doesn’t erase their gender deviance, merely complicates it.
 Grace Byron, Vulture, 11 Mar.
-2025 Created, written and executive produced by Danny McBride, who also stars, The Righteous Gemstones tells the story of a world-famous televangelist family with a long tradition of deviance, greed, and charitable work.
-Denise Petski, Deadline, 30 Jan.
+2025 The Righteous Gemstones tells the story of a world-famous televangelist family with a long tradition of deviance, greed, and charitable work.
+Katie Campione, Deadline, 23 Jan.
 2025 The Righteous Gemstones follows an infamous televangelist family with a history of charitable contributions coupled with deviance and greed.
 Kalia Richardson, Rolling Stone, 23 Jan.
-2025 This dynamic also highlights the role of the audience in constructing the idea of deviance.
-Mark Travers, Forbes, 27 Dec.
-2024 See All Example Sentences for deviance
+2025 See All Example Sentences for deviance

 Recent Examples of Synonyms for deviance